 Thais regard the monarchy with the utmost respect and deep feeling of love, and are disturbed by any slights against them, even if meant in jest.
 Negative remarks about the monarchy, vandalizing, damaging or destroying any images, monuments or statues of the King or any of the Royal Family is not only an offense to Thai people but may be considered lese majeste, an offense carrying severe punishment in Thailand.

-The majority of Thais are Buddhists of the Theravada sect.
-Muslims are the second largest religious group at about five percent.
-The three southernmost provinces of Thailand are the only Muslim-majority parts of the country.
-Christians, mainly Catholics, represent less than one percent of the population.
 Small but influential communities of Sikhs and Hindus live in the cities and are heavily engaged in a wide variety of businesses.
-There is also a small Jewish community in Thailand, dating back to the 17th century.
+There is also a small Jewish

 Thailand is a non-confrontational society, and to show anger or impatience or to raise your voice is a sign of weakness and lack of control, and causes great embarrassment.
 Patience, humour and a pleasant smile will work wonders.

-In Bangkok and other major tourist destinations, travelers feel free to wear whatever pleases them, and locals are accustomed to the presence of foreigners.
 For a temple or palace visit, however, wear tops with sleeves, pants, skirts or dresses that cover your knees, and closed shoes.
-These places also have scarves and sarongs to put over your clothes.
-More and more high-end restaurants and bars, especially those in hotels, have dress codes.
-It is advisable to check with them before going.
+These places also have scarves

 Revealing clothing, worn by either men or women, is regarded as embarrassing.
 Short shorts, low cut dresses and skimpy bathing suits come into this category.
-A clean and conservative appearance is absolutely necessary when dealing with border officials, customs clerks, local police, and bureaucrats.

 It is not necessary to tip taxi drivers, but both Thais and visitors round off the fare upwards as a tip.
 High-end restaurants often include a 10 percent service charge in the bill, in which case a tip is not expected, though many people leave change or a small amount.
 For restaurants without a service charge, a 10 percent tip is sufficient.
 Tips are not expected at street stalls and in cheaper restaurants.
 Hotels have a service charge, but it is nice to top the bellhops.